Rayoil20/MindHack-soen341project2023/README.md

 Student/Candidate

 User can input:
-•	Name.
+•	Name
-•	contact information.
+•	contact information
-•	email address.
+•	email address
-•	Relevant work experience (description, duration, tasks).
+•	Relevant work experience (description, duration, tasks)
-•	and option to upload CV.
+•	and option to upload CV

 User can filter jobs by:
 •	types of jobs